LalithaPalleti/WeeklyProgress_Lalitha-/README.md

 TO DO List - (task for week 25th Feb to 4th Feb 2018)
 Complete the documentation part of Data Wrangling Project Start Learning Exploraory Analysis

+TO DO List - (task for week june 12 to june 19 2018)
+- Complete the Data Wrangling Project and resubmit the project